drewmoseley/meta-dmoseley-local-config/README.md

 # meta-dmoseley-local-config
-Yocto layer for my local WIP customizations.
+Yocto layers for my local WIP customizations.

 ## Description

-This is a general Yocto layer containing recipes and other changes that may not ever be submitted back upstream.
+This repository contains Yocto layers containing recipes and other changes that may not ever be submitted back upstream.
 This is mainly to allow me to do extra changes that I find useful but are not generic.

 ## Dependencies